EmanG7/EmanG7/README.md

 - 👋 Hi, I’m @EmanG7
 - 👀 I’m interested in Cyber Security especially Cloud Security and Services.
-- 🌱 I’m currently studying for and Security+
+- 🌱 I’m currently studying for Security+
 - 💞️ I’m looking to collaborate on Cloud Services
 <!-- - 📫 You can reach me at my gmail: eliiverson00@gmail.com -->